akindofcode/arch-install/README.md

 /.bin

-You can set your environment for Openbox in the ~/.config/openbox/environment.
+You can set your environment for Openbox in the ~/.config/openbox/environment

 Just add

-`PATH="$HOME/.bin:$PATH"; export PATH`
+	PATH="$HOME/.bin:$PATH"; export PATH

 ### Fonts